About the UW Japan Studies Program

-Japan/Japanese studies at the UW has entered its second century and we continue to pursue our mission to foster greater understanding of Japan and its relationship with the global community.
+Japan/Japanese studies at the University of Washington has entered its second century and continues to pursue its mission to foster greater understanding of Japan and its relationship with the global community.
 Japan/Japanese studies prepares students to pursue their professional goals and become better global citizens.

 This website is your portal to UW programs specific to Japan and Japanese.
 It is your source for information on UW Japan events, faculty, news, career searches, and other resources.

 The UW offers several Japan-focused degree program options, and courses on Japan are taught across the university in architecture, business, history, language and literature, linguistics, politics, society and civilization, political economy, and law.

 Degree Programs with a Focus on Japan

 Undergraduate students may earn a Certificate of International Studies in Business with a focus on Japan.
 The certificate program is available to students who are accepted to the Foster School of Business undergraduate program.

-The Asian Law Center is a preeminent international center for the study of Asian, International, and Development Law encompasses both a major research program and an extensive instructional program for JD, LLM., and PhD students.
+The Asian Law Center is a preeminent international center for the study of Asian, International, and Developmental Law that encompasses both a major research program and an extensive instructional program for JD, LLM., and PhD students.